Helpful context:

 ibv_post_send(qp, &wr, &bad_wr);

 iWARP: RDMA over TCP.
-Inherits TCP’s reliability and congestion control, so it works on standard Ethernet without lossless fabric requirements.
-Higher overhead than RoCE due to TCP processing, but simpler to deploy.
+Inherits TCP’s reliability and congestion control, eliminating the lossless fabric requirement.
+Runs on standard Ethernet with no special fabric configuration.
+Higher overhead than RoCE (TCP processing) but simpler to deploy.
+Used where the network is not under tight control.

 #include <liburing.h>